- SAP has made bizarre proposals regarding code pushdown (aka stored procedures) and Core Data Services.

 This implies that other databases do not have HANA’s computational power.
 But let us leave that to the side for now.

-The point we are emphasizing is the presentation by SAP of CDSs as if other databases do not already have what CDSs offer.
+We are emphasizing the presentation by SAP of CDSs as if other databases do not already have what CDSs offer.
 It will take years for CDSs to reach parity with anyDatabaseViews.

 Cost to Create Fiori Apps

-Usually, Fiori apps are extremely expensive to create, as was even pointed out in the Forrester study that SAP paid for, where Forrester states that Fiori apps should be used standard.
-This was addressed in the article What is Actually in the Fiori Box?
+Usually, Fiori apps are costly to create, even pointed out in the Forrester study that SAP paid for.
+Forrester states that Fiori apps should be used standard.
+We addressed this in the article What is Actually in the Fiori Box?

 And we have numerous stories of the costs of making custom Fiori apps.
 This is not happening on projects to any significant degree.
 Customers that are sufficiently misinformed to customize Fiori apps normally soon run out of money.
 But these are custom Fiori apps with some complexity.
 Other Fiori apps are much easier to create than others, as observed by our colleague.